-Each of the capacities in the above chart cover a wide range.
-A backpack for an overnight backpacking trip may require a pack anywhere from 30 to 50 liters in volume.
+Each of the capacities in the above chart covers a wide range.
+For instance, a backpack for an overnight trip may require anywhere from 30 to 50 liters.
 It all depends on whether you’re a minimalist or a more traditional backpacker.

-A minimalist or ultralight backpacker chooses the lightest, most compact gear, and would rather sacrifice a lot of stuff other people might regard as necessary rather than carry it on their back.
-Their sleeping bag, for example, is insulated with the highest-loft goose down, and they’ll most likely leave their tent’s stuff sack and tent stakes at home.
-And forget about taking a change of clothing.
+A minimalist, or ultralight, backpacker chooses the lightest, most compact gear, and would rather sacrifice stuff others might regard as necessities than carry a large load on his or her back.
+For this backpacker, the sleeping bag is likely insulated with the highest-loft goose down, and they’ll typically leave their tent’s stuff sack and stakes at home.
+And, forget about taking a change of clothing.

-If you’re a typical backpacker (90% of us) who takes the normal amount of gear, choose a pack on the bigger end of the scale.
-If you’re winter backpacking, you’ll need a much larger backpack to carry additional clothes, a warmer sleeping bag, and a heavier, sturdier tent.
-Also, if you’re backpacking with your kids, figure on having to carry some of their food and gear.
+If you’re a typical backpacker (like 90% of us) who takes the normal amount of gear, choose a pack on the bigger end of the scale.
+For winter, you’ll need a much larger backpack to carry additional clothes, a warmer sleeping bag, and a heavier, sturdier tent.
+Also, if you’re bringing your kids along, figure on having to carry some of their food and gear.

 Volume is measured in both liters and square inches.
 Either method works, and many backpack manufacturers provide the customer with both.

 Length of the Trip

 The longer you stay out, the more food and fuel you’ll need.
 In case you get wet, you also may need a change of clothing.
 Other than that, you should always bring along a tent, sleeping bag, sleeping pad, and stove, regardless of how many nights you’re camping.